 The two-year course has organized within it seven curricula giving preparation for the major types of farming in New York State and for certain allied business.
 A two-year student must select one of these curricula and follow closely the work outlined.
 Changes from these outlines may be made with the consent of the Director of Resident Instruction and the faculty adviser to whom the student will be assigned when he registers.
-All two-year students must register for physical education: material describing those courses will be made available to entering students by the Department of Physical Education.
+All two-year students must register for physical education.
+Material describing courses in this field will be made available to entering students by the Department of Physical Education.

-Requests for further information regarding the seven curricula. described in the pages following, should be addressed to L. H. Harden, in charge of admissions in the College of Agriculture, Roberts Hall.
-Ithaca, New York.
+Requests for further information regarding the seven curricula, described in the pages following, should be addressed to Professor L. H. Harden, in charge of admissions in the College of Agriculture, Roberts Hall, Ithaca, New York.